Read our guide to the best golf hybrid clubs. Find your perfect club and transform your scoring

 It features strategically placed CG locations for improved launch and spin to deliver greater stopping control into greens, while a narrow sole improves turf interaction at impact.

-Better players seeking meticulously crafted tour-inspired equipment will approve of the classic, compact shape.
+Better players seeking meticulously crafted tour-inspired equipment will approve of the classic, compact shape as well as the distance potential on offer.
+Catch this thing out the middle and it goes.

 Titleist TSi3 Hybrid